qualiascript/datra/datra_maps.md

 # DaTra: A Representable Topos Theory for Data Transformation on Partial Maps With Partially Variable Argument Order

 **WIP NOTE: This document is currently erroneous in details, despite the broad picture holding up.
-It is in the process of refactoring**
+It is in the process of refactoring.**

 > In this document, we provide the categorical construction of the `DaTra` topos, whose objects, denoted **DaTra
 > Maps**, are partially named partial maps with partially variable argument order.
 DaTra maps can have a finite number